MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Utilize [auto-scaling](/azure/architecture/best-practices/auto-scaling) and bursting capabilities.
+- Review [auto-scaling](/azure/architecture/best-practices/auto-scaling) guidance for Azure workloads.
 - Consider that it may require tuning to prevent unnecessary scaling during short bursts of high demand, as opposed to a static increase in demand.
 - Consider the application architecture as part of scaling considerations.
 For example, logical components should scale independently to match the demand of that component, as opposed to scaling the entire application if only a portion of the components needs scaling.

 ## Next step